 Mason Pelt agreed wholeheartedly with that competence assessment of YouTube.
 Pelt started as a YouTube creator back in 2009, and shifted into a YouTube channel manager role, becoming YouTube certified in audience growth back in 2014, when he managed the COVERGIRL YouTube channel.
-He maintained that certification for several more years, later founded his own agency doing among other things YouTube channel management, and SEO
+He maintained that certification for several more years, later founded his own agency doing among other things YouTube Management, and Search engine optimization

 Pelt cited Google’s hiring and training practises as the reason.
 Saying, “Financial analysts love citing the percentage of employees from top 30 schools working at a firm.
 So, Google/YouTube hire from the universities that make these analysts happy to gush on cable news.
 The company also often fails to train these people properly.
 Often the person providing support at YouTube is just reading from an internal support document.”

 He said that is why you get responses like the one seen in the Huggbees video, when YouTube responded to a question about how to verify yourself without a trademark, by asking for trademark documentation.
 Reddit has many other examples of Google support being, in general, wrong about everything.